-Student feedback is important to the University and student views are taken seriously.
 Student feedback is gathered in a variety of ways.

 - Through student engagement activities at Course/Module level, students have the opportunity to express their voice in the running of their course.
 Student representatives are elected to expressly represent the views of their peers.
 The University and the Students' Union work together to provide a full induction to the role of the student representatives. - There are also School Staff Student Exchange meetings that enable wider discussions across the School.
 Student representatives are also represented on key College and University committees. - All students are invited to complete a questionnaire before the end of each module.
 The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.